 We love people, and we know that forcing our beliefs on anyone isn’t going to do anyone any good.
 So we offer and if people are interested, then great.
 If not, the life changing service carries on as if it was never mentioned.

-Please note: due to the coronavirus (COVID-19), we are currently operating a bit differently to stay in line with Government guidelines.
-This includes our Debt Help service which is being provided over the phone.
-Clients may still be invited to virtual or online events that local churches are hosting.
+*Please note: due to the coronavirus (COVID-19), we are currently operating a bit differently to stay in line with Government guidelines.
+We are still offering our full Debt Help service, but although some centres are starting to see clients face to face again, others continue to provide appointments by phone.